PWR-ACS-SE-24/SoftwareSystemDesign/implementation/leprechaun/README.md

 - Set up CI/CD
 - Most DTOs contain repeating fields like `id`, `isActive`.
 Create a base class that contains these fields and extend it in all DTOs.
 - We propably need explicit transactins in some places when doing more than single operation.
-- When removing any entity we have to check whether it is already disabled, but when using findById we have to return it even if it is disabled.
 - Make E2E tests for all endpoints.